A growing network, running on yesterday's numbers.

 Where the friction actually lived.

-- Inventory, transport and sales systems with no shared real-time view across the network.
+- Inventory, transport and sales systems with no shared, real-time view across the network.

 - Stock counts reconciled manually — accurate the moment they were taken, wrong soon after.